Interpersonal adaptation theory

-Interpersonal (Interaction) adaptation theory (IAT) is often referred to as a theory of theories.
+Interpersonal (or interaction) adaptation theory (IAT) is often referred to as a theory of theories.
 Several theories have been developed to provide frameworks as explanations of social interactions.
 After reviewing and examining various communication theories and previous empirical evidence pertaining to interpersonal communication, a need to address ways in which individuals adapt to one another in interactions became apparent.
 The importance of observing both sides of a dyadic interaction lead to the development of the interpersonal adaptation theory.
 The theory states, individuals enter interactions with expectations, requirements, and desires, which combined establish an interaction position.
 Once the interaction begins, the difference between interaction position and the other party's actual behavior determines whether the individual will adapt and continue the communication positively or not.

 Background

 In 1995, Judee K. Burgoon, Lesa Stern, and Leesa Dillman published a book titled, Interpersonal Adaptation: Dyadic Interaction Patterns in which they described their findings on a "new" theory which drew from the results of previous theories.
 Burgoon and her team examined fifteen previous models and considered the most important conclusions from the previous empirical research.
 They reviewed theories based in biological, arousal and affect, approach and avoidance, compensation and reciprocity, communication and cognitive, and social norms models.
 The conclusion after consideration of a multitude of theories and models stated, "while most theories predict a mix of patterns rather than committing to a single dominant pattern, they conflict over which patterns are likely under a given set of conditions."

-The theories and the models from which they are derived are include but are not limited to:
+The theories and the models from which they are derived include: